AI as the Engine

 Takeaways

-AI can empower humans rather than replace them
+Humans are at the heart of what we do, AI should empower rather than replace them

 Questions?